Corymbia lenziana

-Corymbia lenziana, commonly known as the narrow-leaved bloodwood, is a species of small tree that is endemic to Western Australia.
+Corymbia lenziana, commonly known as narrow-leaved bloodwood, is a species of small tree that is endemic to Western Australia.
 It has rough, tessellated bark on the trunk and branches, narrow lance-shaped to linear leaves, flower buds in groups of seven, white flowers and shortened spherical fruit.

 Description

 Corymbia lenziana is a straggly, sometimes mallee-like tree that typically grows to a height of 10 m and forms a lignotuber.
 It has rough, tessellated, brownish bark on the trunk and branches.
 Young plants and coppice regrowth have narrow lance-shaped to linear leaves that are 40-100 mm long, 3-8 mm wide and petiolate.
 Adult leaves are the same shade of dull green on both sides, 65-120 mm long and 5-15 mm wide, tapering to a petiole 4-15 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 5-13 mm long, each branch of the peduncle with seven buds on pedicels 2-7 mm long.
 Mature buds are oval to pear-shaped, 6-8 mm long and 4-8 mm wide with a rounded or limpet-shaped operculum.
 Flowering has been observed in March and the flowers are white.
 The fruit is a woody, shortened spherical capsule 12-19 mm long and 10-17 mm wide with the valves deeply enclosed in the fruit.

 This species is similar to C. eremaea and is distinguished from it mainly on the basis of its habit (a straggly, small tree) and habitat (not in rocky places nor on the crest of sand dunes).